MaastrichtU-BISS/lawnotation/README.md

 The setup for developing is equivalent to that of self-hosting.
 The main difference is that Supabase is ran locally instead of remote, and that Nuxt's development server is started instead of its production server.
 To do this:

 1. If you're on windows, make sure Docker is running by opening Docker Desktop once.
-2. Run the supabase local development environment \
+2. Run the supabase local devWelopment environment \
    `pnpm supabase start`
       - For details, refer to supabase's [local development guide](https://supabase.com/docs/guides/local-development)
 3. Update the values of `.env` the values in the output of the above commands